The Heaven of Your Natural Afterlife: a More Revealing Look*

 We examine the dreamlike, timeless, and everlasting attributes together since they collectively define the basic nature of the NEE heaven.
 Understanding this nature is the key to appreciating the natural afterlife.

 Before deeming the NEE heaven worthy of further consideration, one must understand its timeless and everlasting aspect.
-If you don’t, a “sidebar” given at the end of this article uses a thought experiment that should help.
+If you don’t, an Appendix given at the end of this article uses a thought experiment that should help.

 With respect to general expectations and desirability, the timeless attribute of the NEE heaven is the most difficult to appreciate.
 Although many believe in a heaven running on human-time, if one believes that God is not governed by human-time, one should not expect heaven to be.
-Also, some physicists now think that even within our universe, time is not a fundamental property.
-It is a human illusion that emerges from a universe that at its core is timeless.
-Thus, one might expect that the death of human consciousness would mean the death of time.
+Also, some physicists now think that even within our universe, time is not a fundamental property, but rather a human illusion that emerges from a universe that at its core is timeless.
+Thus, one might expect that the death of human brain enabled consciousness would mean the death of time—more precisely, one’s sense of time.
 Actually, our human sense of time would be quite undesirable in heaven.
 Given its generally expected eternal and perfect-world attributes, time would likely create incredible boredom—especially if no decisions could be made lest they be imperfect.

 No events occur in this timeless heaven, but who needs events?
 First of all, you won’t know that nothing more will happen, and thus you won’t miss a thing.
 Essentially, you’re left in a state of unspoiled anticipation of more heavenly moments to come.
 Second, is it life’s events that give us pleasure or is it the feelings aroused by these events?
 We are always told to “live in the moment.”
 Well, the NEE heaven can be a moment when you feel the supreme pleasure of knowing you’re in heaven forever.
 Once this happens, should you really need or want more?